KamiLimu1/Task1/ReadMe.md

 ![](git_commit.png)

 The ```-m``` flag tells git to create the commit with the given message.
 Other options are available:

  a. ```git commit```: Commit the staged snapshot.
 This will launch a text editor prompting you for a commit message.
 After you’ve entered a message, save the file and close the editor to create the actual commit.

  b. ```git commit -a```: Commit a snapshot of all changes in the working directory.
-This only includes modifications to tracked files (those that have been added with git add at some point in their history)
+This only includes modifications to tracked files (those that have been added with git add at some point in their history).

  c. ```git commit am "commit message"```: A power user shortcut command that combines the -a and -m options.
 This combination immediately creates a commit of all the staged changes and takes an inline commit message.

 ---
 **NOTE**